JulioMakita/security/README.md

 This is a Spring Boot + OAuth2 + Okta project.

-I have created this small project to request to get the access token from Okta passing the username and password.
+I have created this small project get the access token from Okta passing the username and password.

 You just need to add you configurations on applications.yml file.